vladfeigin/openaiworkshop/0- Requirements/README.md

     Deactivate the virtualenv:
     $ deactivate

 ### Install all libraries in your virtual environment
-* Activate the environment
-    Windows:
-        .\venv\Scripts\activate.ps1
-    Mac:
-    $ source ./venv/bin/activate

-* Make sure you have the requirements installed in your Python environment using `pip install -r requirements.txt`.
+ Open New Terminal in VsCode and run:
+    $ pip install -r requirements.txt

-### Create a sample Azure SQL DB with Adventureworks sample data
+### Optional.Create a sample Azure SQL DB with Adventureworks sample data.
 * Insert your subscription ID in the file [createAll.ps1](./scripts/createAll.ps1) and save it.
     ```
     $SubscriptionId = "<your subscription here>"